mecid/mecid.github.io/_posts/2021-02-10-building-type-safe-networking-in-swift.md

 }
 ```

 As you can see, we define *Response* type, but we didn't use it anywhere in the *Request* type.
 That's why it is called phantom type.
 Defining phantom types allows us to store information about the response in our request type.
-For example, it might be a type conforming or *Decodable* or even an instance of the *Data* type.
+For example, it might be a type conforming to *Decodable* or even an instance of the *Data* type.
 Let's update our extension on *URLSession* to support response decoding.

 ```swift
 extension URLSession {